nebuchadnezzar-network/cmk-prom-nodeexporter/README.md

 ### Future
 There are many interesting dashboards that could be created using Checkmk metrics.
 I'm currently investigating if an Active Directory dashboard could be created.

+#### Note on AI
+This work was mainly done by AI due to the number of panels but the initial work was done by hand.
+The mapping of node exporter metrics with Checkmk is the hard work, the Dashboard contains over 16.000 lines of data and would have taken ages to do manually.